svmiller/svmiller.github.io/_posts/2021-02-25-gank-world-bank-data-with-wdi-in-r.md

 My student is primarily interested in international political economy and it would be a boon to their research to be able to access economic data with some ease.
 This seems like it should be no issue at all, but there are a few potential pitfalls.
 These may not be a big issue, per se, but they're also not obvious.
 For one, several economic data sets are often available just as flat files.
 The [Penn World Table](https://www.rug.nl/ggdc/productivity/pwt/?lang=en) stands out as illustrative here.
 There are [a few](https://cran.r-project.org/web/packages/pwt/index.html) [R packages](https://cran.r-project.org/web/packages/pwt9/index.html) for [these data](https://cran.r-project.org/web/packages/pwt10/index.html), but they are really just R packages of the flat files themselves.
 A student who downloads these packages will need to be mindful of the version they are using and take inventory of where they are storing it.
 This will compound some issues of reproducibility or transparency since students who share their research are not often able to share the entirety of their raw data.
 Perhaps you also don't want to be like me either; since about 2008 (when I got on Dropbox), I've hoarded about 75.8 GB of raw data for my research.

-One of the most convenient things to do here is to avoid "downloading" economic data of interest in favor of ganking it from the internet through an application programming interface (API).
+One of the most convenient things to do here is to avoid "downloading" economic data of interest in favor of grabbing it from the internet through an application programming interface (API).
 Many agencies/data repositories have APIs through which more talented programmers than me can interface with it to seamlessly retrieve data.
 In my own travels, I have APIs set up through the U.S. Census, the National Oceanic and Atmospheric Administration, the Federal Reserve Bank of St. Louis, and the Bureau of Labor Statistics.
 Those are topics for another time.
 There is an API at the International Monetary Fund (IMF), though I'll confess the available interfaces through the IMF have made zero sense to me.
 I think one of the easiest ones, and maybe the most useful for my student, is the World Bank's API.
 Here, we again thank [Vincent Arel-Bundock](http://arelbundock.com) for his many contributions to social science research.
 I may not know what the World Bank's API looks like underneath the hood, but `{WDI}` makes it seem super simple.

 First, install `{WDI}` if you have not already.